a-f-G-U-C/Meshtastic-ZPS/README.md

 Location message sent by server to client address in response to a LOCATE packet, contains a resolved lat/lon location only (no network scan data).

 ## Message format details
 All ZPS packets are structured as arrays of int64 fields.

-The first int64 is the header, which encodes information about the packet content, and a timestamp An optional second int64 encodes a lat/lon tuple, as 32-bit signed integers The rest of the int64’s until the end of packet represent networks/devices detected **in a single scan**.
+- the first int64 is the header, which encodes information about the packet content, and a timestamp
+- an optional second int64 encodes a lat/lon pair, as 32-bit signed integers
+- the rest of the int64’s until the end of packet represent networks/devices detected **in a single scan**.

 ### Header (mandatory)
 ```